Towards a Unified Theoretical Framework for Splitting-based Self-Supervised MRI Reconstruction: Results

 \subsection{Ablation on Cross-consistency Loss}

 Quantitative comparisons between \textit{UNITS-Base} and \textit{UNITS-Cross} under three different acceleration rates ($R=8,12,16$) are summarized in Table~\ref{tab:ablation_quant}.
-Across all accelerations, \textit{UNITS-Cross} consistently achieves lower MSE, higher PSNR, and higher SSIM than \textit{UNITS-Base}, with reduced variance across subjects.
+Across all accelerations, \textit{UNITS-Cross} consistently achieves lower MSE, higher PSNR, and higher SSIM than \textit{UNITS-Base}.
 While the absolute differences are modest, the systematic trend indicates more stable reconstruction quality.

-Notably, the narrower variance aligns with the intuition that cross-consistency acts as a form of variance reduction, analogous to bagging in ensemble learning~\cite{kuestner2024predictive}.
-This empirical observation is consistent with our theoretical analysis, which shows that cross-consistency can reduce the prediction variance by half under assumptions of independence.

-In summary, \textit{UNITS-Cross} provides a more stable training strategy and makes more effective use of the available data, illustrating how UNITS can flexibly leverage multiple sampling realizations without changing the reconstruction architecture.
+The variability across test subjects is also slightly reduced for \textit{UNITS-Cross}, suggesting more consistent reconstruction quality across the test cohort.
+This empirical trend is compatible with the motivation of cross-consistency in Section~\ref{sec:units_cross}.
+Overall, \textit{UNITS-Cross} provides a more stable training strategy and makes more effective use of the available data, illustrating how UNITS can flexibly leverage multiple sampling realizations without changing the reconstruction architecture.